Emily-Nilsen/promptutor/src/pages/docs/professional-writing.md

 Looking to gain insights into an individual's position and challenges?
 This prompt formula asks for a summary of a LinkedIn profile and identifies the top five challenges they may be facing.
 This can be a valuable tool for recruiters, managers, and professionals looking to understand the needs of their colleagues or potential hires.

 {% callout type="warning" title="Prompt formula" %}
-Provide a summary of the individual's LinkedIn profile: [LinkedIn profile url], and identify the top five challenges they are likely encountering in their current position.
+Provide a summary of the individual's LinkedIn profile: [link to LinkedIn profile], and identify the top five challenges they are likely encountering in their current position.
 {% /callout %}

 {% callout title="Example" %}